iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/15-RollingbackKubernetesDeployment.md

 ## Introduction
 In this lab exercise, we'll walk through the process of rolling back a Kubernetes Deployment using an Nginx image.
 We'll create a Deployment, update its version, and then perform a rollback to a previous revision.

-### Prerequisites
-Before starting, ensure you have the following:
-- A running Kubernetes cluster
-- `kubectl` command-line tool installed

----

 ## Step 1: Create a Deployment
-1. Create a Deployment with three replicas using the Nginx image (version 1.0.0).
+1. Create a Deployment with three replicas using the Nginx image (nginx:1.13.0).
 Below is an example of a Deployment YAML definition:

 ```yaml
 apiVersion: apps/v1